Skip to main content

 How to find help if you’re trying to quit smoking

 Quitting smoking is hard.
-Nicotine addiction is difficult to overcome because it often involves both physical and psychological factors.That’s why lots of tools have been developed to help with smoking cessation, such as:
+That’s why lots of tools have been developed to help with smoking cessation, such as:

 • Smoking cessation programs: Smoking cessation programs can provide education and support to help you quit.
 There are in-person and online programs available to help.
 Many insurance companies will cover the cost associated with smoking cessation programs.

 • Nicotine replacement therapy: Nicotine replacement therapy works to lower your dependency on nicotine.
 It helps you stop smoking.
 You can get some nicotine replacement products over the counter or by prescription.
-They include nicotine patches, gum, and nasal sprays.
+These include nicotine patches, gum, and nasal sprays.
 Some of these products are covered by insurance.
 You may be able to use your flexible spending account (FSA) and health savings account (HSA) to cover any associated costs.
 Some insurance companies even provide free nicotine patches.

 • Prescription medication: Some prescription medications can also help you stop smoking.
-Bupropion (Wellbutrin, Zyban) and Varenicline (Chantix) are medications proven to help with smoking cessation.
+Bupropion (Wellbutrin, Zyban) and varenicline (Chantix) are medications proven to help with smoking cessation.
 These treatments are usually covered by insurance.

 The bottom line